VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart4Chapter02.md

 `mPanel` also supports animation internally.
 For the piece added to the panel, basic animation such as alpha change, position change, zoom, etc. can be implemented.
 Animations of multiple pieces can be executed in parallel.
-For example, if the animation function is similar to ios above, you need to have Multiple elements are animated at the same time.
+For example, if the animation function is similar with iOS above, you need to have Multiple elements are animated at the same time.

 #### addContent